George E. Nowotny

-George Edward Nowotny, Jr. (born October 18, 1932), is a retired businessman from Tulsa, Oklahoma, who was a three-term Republican state representative from Fort Smith, Arkansas.
+George Edward Nowotny, Jr. (October 18, 1932 – April 19, 2026), was a businessman from Tulsa, Oklahoma, who was a three-term Republican state representative from Fort Smith, Arkansas.
 Initially elected in 1966 with Winthrop Rockefeller, the first Republican governor of Arkansas since the Reconstruction era, Nowotny left politics in 1972, when he declined to seek a fourth term as a legislator.

 Background

 Nowotny was the son of Margaret Augusta Voigt and George Nowotny, Sr., who are interred at Sunset Memorial Park in San Antonio, Texas.
 The senior Nowotny was an insurance agent in New Braunfels in Central Texas north of San Antonio.
 Nowotny graduated in 1955 with a Bachelor of Science degree in geology from the University of Texas at Austin.
 Nowotny worked in Fort Smith as a partner with Barton and Nowotny Consulting Geologists.

 Nowotny was first married to the former Lura Duff (born 1933), now Lura Elliston, who still resides in Fort Smith.
-The couple has three sons, Edward Duff "Ned" Nowotny, a businessman in Austin, Texas; Addison D. Nowotny, and George "Tres" Nowotny, III (born 1957), an attorney from La Cañada Flintridge in suburban Los Angeles, California.
+The couple has three sons, Edward Duff Nowotny, a businessman in Austin, Texas; Addison D. Nowotny, and George "Tres" Nowotny, III (born 1957), an attorney from La Cañada Flintridge in suburban Los Angeles, California.